 Max McGee National Research Center for Juvenile Diabetes

-The Diabetes Clinic at Children's Hospital is one of the largest in the country, serving more than 1,700 children with type 1 and type 2 diabetes and their families.
+The center resides at Children’s Hospital of Wisconsin and the Medical College of Wisconsin, a unique multidisciplinary and collaborative environment for clinicians, immunologists, molecular biologists and statisticians to make important discoveries for diabetes care, prevention and cure.
+The Diabetes Clinic at Children’s Hospital of Wisconsin is one of the largest in the country, serving more than 1,700 children with type 1 and type 2 diabetes and their families.